 Is counselling confidential?

-Yes, in line with ethical requirements matters discussed in counselling will not be shared with an employer, so that employees feel able to talk freely.
+Yes, in line with ethical requirements I will not share the content of counselling with an employer so that employees feel able to talk freely.

 Where will the counselling take place?

-How quickly can an initial consultation be made?
+How quickly can you book an initial consultation?

-The initial consultation can usually be booked within a week.
+You can usually book an initial consultation within a week.

 How much does Corporate Counselling for individuals cost?